Caught in the act! A chicken killing skunk.

-These smelly members of the weasel family are a common nuisance animal: due to their extremely well developed anal scent glands that alert us to their presence.
-They often cause problems by burrowing under sheds, driveways, or from rooting in flower beds and lawns.
-There are three different species of skunks in this part of the country, the spotted skunk, and the hog-nosed skunk are the two least common.
-The species we encounter most often is the striped skunk.
-Skunks usually have from 2 to 12 offspring.
-Kits are born around the end of April through early June, possibly earlier.
-Breeding usually occurs in February and March and that’s when we notice the calls starting to come in for their removal.
+The skunk is a member of the weasel family.
+Of the three different species of skunks in this part of the country, the spotted skunk, and the hog-nosed skunk are uncommon.
+Because of their extensive range, the species we encounter most often is the striped skunk.
+Skunks usually have from 2 to 12 offspring which are born in the spring.
+Breeding usually occurs in February and March, therefore, this is the time we notice the calls starting to come in for skunk removal.
 Striped skunks may have a short period of delayed implantation if they breed early.
 Western spotted skunks breed in September and have a longer period of delayed implantation (about 150 days).
 Eastern spotted skunks breed the same time of year as other skunks.
-Both species produce litters at the same time.
+Each of which produce litters at the same time.

 If you have a skunk problem you can count on us to get this nuisance wildlife under control.
 The moment we put down our traps, we begin working to provide you with live, humane, odorless skunk removal.
-Odorless removal is possible when you leave the trapping to us.
+Because odorless removal is possible, leave the trapping to us.
 We are experienced skunk trappers.
 We offer skunk prevention services and odor neutralization services as well.

 Call us for all your Kansas and Oklahoma Skunk Removal needs.